inspec/inspec-aws/docs/resources/aws_iam_ssh_public_keys.md

 ## Syntax

+Ensure that the public key exists by passing the parameter user_name.

+    describe aws_iam_ssh_public_keys(user_name: 'USER_NAME') do
+      it { should exist }
+    end

-Ensure that the public key exists.
+Ensure that the public key exists without passing any parameter.

     describe aws_iam_ssh_public_keys do
       it { should exist }
     end

 ## Parameters

+`user_name` _(required)_

+The IAM user name associated with the SSH public key.
+The above required parameter is optional.

 For additional information, see the [AWS documentation on AWS IAM AccessKey.](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-iam-accesskey.html).